WoraphobSin/WoraphobSin/README.md

 ### ✨&nbsp; About Me

 Hello everyone my name is Woraphob Sinbunyama.
 I'm a new graduate from Silpakorn University, Faculty of Engineering, Major in Electronics and Computer Systems.
 The role I'm interested in are Software engineer, Software development (especially Back-End) and Dev.
 I hope your company will provide me with more opportunities and new experiences for my future career.
-You can see more information about me in the resume and my project experiences here.
+You can see more information about me in the resume (in Certificated repository) and my project experiences here.